 Our Doctrinal Statement

-1. That "All Scripture is given by inspiration of God," by which we understand the whole book called THE BIBLE; that it is inerrant in the original writings and that its teaching and authority are absolute, supreme and final.
+1. That “All Scripture is given by inspiration of God,” by which we understand the whole book called The Bible; that it is inerrant in the original writing and that its teaching and authority are absolute, supreme and final.
 That the Holy Spirit guided the holy men of old in all that they wrote.
 2 Timothy 3:16; Deuteronomy 4:2; 2 Peter 1:21.